 Students may choose to join the meal plan after the Fall Semester has begun.
 Students who choose to do so are obligated to remain on the plan for the remainder of the Academic Year.
 If Fall semester service has already ceased, the student is then only obligated for the unexpired portion of the contract, Spring semester.

 Meal plan customers may enjoy access to any of our five dining commons during operating hours.
-To gain entry to any of the dining commons, meal plan customers may use the biometric hand key readers, swipe their UGA ID card, or enter in their UGA ID number at any time except during overnight service at Snelling Dining Commons.
+To gain entry to any of the dining commons, meal plan customers may use the new Iris Camera System at the entry of each dining commons at any time except during overnight service at Snelling Dining Commons.
 Students entering Snelling Dining Commons during overnight service must use their UGA ID card to gain entry during this time.
 Paw Points may be used at any UGA Dining Service location or Vending machine.

 At no time, may a meal plan customer use his/her UGA ID to allow another patron to gain access.
 If a meal plan contract holder allows another meal plan patron to gain access into the dining commons, the contract holder’s student record will be flagged and he/she will be contacted to make an appointment to meet with Executive Director Bryan Varin.
 Other actions by Dining Services may include suspending meal plan access, revoking meal plan access, contacting Student Judiciary, and/or UGA Police.